Songwriting and Recording

 For my eighteenth birthday, I got a 4-track recorder and I began my odyssey into the land of multitrack recording.
 I've always been interested in songwriting and production.
 I'd already began writing songs with These Hollow Men... and recording them on a ghetto blaster.
 This was the next logical step.
 At first I began experimenting and recording my own songs, but soon I began recording my friend's songs as well.
 In all, I probably recorded over a hundred songs on my 4-track.
 Click here for a very small sampling.
 I still have it but unfortunately it gave up the ghost several years back.

-of use out of that machine.
+That was o.k. because I ended up buying my friend Merlin's 1/4" Tascam 8-track machine to record my first CD (Stony -Rhythm Tracks For Breakfast).
+I got a lot of use out of that machine.
 Click here for another small sampling.
 Then, I bought a sampler and an Atari computer, which I was able to sync with the 8-track.
 I began working with Cubase and learning about sequencing and sampling.
 Besides the Stony album, I recorded two Adamtozoe releases, ampground, my brother's band Echo, a few other one off projects and at least a hundred of my own songs.
 1999 was a particularly productive year in which I wrote and recorded sixty songs.
 In 2000, I made the leap to computer based recording.
 I had been thinking about it for a year or more, saving and doing research.
 I finally decide to buy a G4, an emagic soundcard and Logic.
 It was a harrowing change over because there was so much to learn and I didn't get a manual with Logic.
 I hadn't had that much computer experience either.
 But after a couple of months of wanting to pull my hair out, I finally began to make some progress.
 I continued to write and record my own songs and work with other people.
 I began working with other software like Cubase, Reason, T-racks, and Live and Pro Tools.
 In the meantime, Merlin was hard at work on another album....